josederas/docs.getcloudify.org/content/manager/getting-started.md

 * Do not run the command prompt as Administrator (privilege escalation).
 * Hyper-V & Virtualbox [do not play nice together](https://docs.vagrantup.com/v2/hyperv/index.html).
 Disabling Hyper-V is possible by running the `bcdedit /set hypervisorlaunchtype off` command (reboot is needed).
+* Must have Cygwin installed for access to SSH
 {{% /gsNote %}}

 # Step by Step Walkthrough